zsteinkamp/photodirs/README.md

 ## Utilizes / Props
 * [Sharp](https://sharp.pixelplumbing.com/) - JPEG conversion and resizing
 * [dcraw](https://www.dechifro.org/dcraw/) - Convert RAW to TIFF for ingestion by Sharp to make a JPEG
+* [ffmpeg](https://ffmpeg.org/) - Powers any video source on the internet.
+Should be the most stodgy library but is absolutely wonderful to learn and use.
+Kudos to this team for focusing on the user experience.
 * [node-tdd-base](https://github.com/zsteinkamp/node-tdd-base) - The most primitive framework for a nice Node.js dev experience

 ## Caching